Summer Reading

 Click here for the Sixth Grade Summer Reading Report

-Students in grades 7-9 will take a test on the first day of school.
+Students in grades 7-9 do not have a required book report; they will take a test on the second day of school.
+A book report will be accepted for extra credit.

 7th Grade